jo/couch-daemon/README.md

 [![Build Status](https://travis-ci.org/jo/couch-daemon.svg?branch=master)](https://travis-ci.org/jo/couch-daemon)

+## Deprecated!
+os_daemons are deprecated in CouchDB and and will be removed soon.

 ## Usage
 couch-daemon provides high-level interface as well as low-level streams. couch-daemon is built as a pipeline of six streams: